iese-bad/DataSci/README.md

 ### Data Science Course

-This repo contains the material for the Data Science course.
+This repo contains the materials for the Data Science course.
+It is maintained by Miguel-Angel Canela.